ReduceSum

 2

-// dstLocal, srcLocal, and workLocal are of the half type.
+// dstLocal, srcLocal, and sharedTmpBuffer are of the half type.
 For srcLocal, the computation data is of size 8320 and is continuously arranged.
-It uses the computation API for the first n tensor elements.
+It uses the API for computing the first n data elements of a tensor.

 AscendC::ReduceSum<half>(dstLocal, srcLocal, sharedTmpBuffer, 8320);